Exceptional Instructors,

 Yes.
 We’ll do our best to match you with the teacher who best suits your skill level and interests, and as long as you keep wanting to take lessons from that teacher, you can keep taking from that teacher.
 If you want to try lessons with a different teacher, just let us know, and we will pick a new teacher for you.

 Outside of school, Larissa performed with a few bands and groups.
 She led songs on the praise team at her church, Unity Church of God.
 She performed with The Answer Band, a wedding and party band based in Atlanta, Georgia where she sang lead and background vocals for various genres of music including Motown, Soul and Funk classics, and party hits of today.
-While visiting New Orleans in January of 2020, she received the opportunity to perform at the Café Beignet in French Quarters with jazz musician Steamboat Willie and his band.
-Over the course of her career, she has worked giving private lessons in both individual and group settings for a variety of students from ages 10 to 50.
+While visiting New Orleans in January of 2020, she had the opportunity to perform at the Café Beignet in French Quarters with jazz musician Steamboat Willie and his band.
+Over the course of her career, she has worked giving private lessons in both individual and group settings for a variety of voice students from ages 10 to 50.

 Larissa currently resides in New York, New York where she attends Manhattan School of Music gaining her Master of Music degree in Jazz Voice.